 How does your gameplan for that look like?

-What is your advice to other people that is dreaming of an active lifestyle running in the mountains as good as you?
+What is your advice to other people who are dreaming of an active lifestyle and running in the mountains?

 Nothing exceptional, just stand up and go for it.